das-santu/webapp-node-cicd/README.md

   - Build Docker Image
   - Scan Docker Image with Trivy
   - Push Image to Nexus Docker Hub
   - Update the SCM menifest with latest image version
   - Pull the updated menifest and deploy the app with ArgoCD to K8s Cluster
   - Test the running pod on K8s Cluster

-## 4. Test Your App
+## 4. Test Your Web App

 Open a browser and go to URL

         http://<IP>:5000                      => Welcome
-        http://<IP>:5000/app                  => This is the App Section!!

 ## Credential need to cerate on Jenkins are following